 3. Where to go hiking & see Romania’s top natural attractions

 With 14 national parks and 16 natural parks (full list and map here), many natural wonders and attractions - there is no shortage of options to consider when planning a hiking trip in Romania.
-The Carpathian Mountains can be divided into 3 groups: major (over 2.000m), medium (1.500 – 2.000m) and foothills (800 – 1.500m).
+The Carpathian Mountains are divided into 3 groups: major (over 2.000m), medium (1.500 – 2.000m) and foothills (800 – 1.500m).
 Each mountain range has 2-4 massifs, peaks or crests, depending on their geological composition.

 Among the many natural parks in Romania the ones considered to be most beautiful are Apuseni, Bucegi, Danube Gorge (Portile de Fier) and in the mountains of Maramures.
 As for national parks the most popular for outdoor trips are Piatra Craiului, Buila-Vanturarita, Bicaz Gorge-Hasmas, Rodnei, 4 parks close to Timisoara (Cheile Nereu-Beusnita, Domogled-Valea Cernei, Semenic and Retezat) and the famous UNESCO Danube Delta.

-- Fagaras and Parang mountains
+- mountain ranges: Fagaras and Parang mountains

-- King Decebal Statue, Bigar Waterfall, Ochiul Beiului Lake, Cheile Nereu-Beusnita and Domogled-Valea Cernei parks, UNESCO Dacian Ruins
+- attractions: King Decebal Statue, Bigar Waterfall, Ochiul Beiului Lake, Cheile Nereu-Beusnita and Domogled-Valea Cernei parks, UNESCO Dacian Ruins

 - Apuseni Natural Park (Trascau and Vladeasa mountains), Rodnei Mountains